verrochi92/OSDMeasure/README.md

 # OSDMeasure
  Measure with OpenSeadragon!

+ Created by Nicholas Verrochi, Vidhya Sree Narayanappa, Sairam Bandarupalli and Andy Duverneau for Professor Daniel Haehn's [CS410](https://cs410.net/) class at the University of Massachusetts in Boston.

  This plugin was created as part of [the Axolotl Project](https://github.com/verrochi92/axolotl/) for the McCusker lab at UMass Boston.
  OSDMeasure is a specialized measuring tool for OpenSeadragon that makes taking measurements from OpenSeadragon-compatible images easy